d-bl/GroundForge-help/docs/symmetry/index.md

 Edit symmetries
 ===============

+Browse through dozens of pattern variations created from a single template.

 The [editor](GroundForge/symmetry) is inspired by Veronika Irvine's course on [DFZ] in 2021.
 The course teaches a pencil and tracing paper method to combine copies of tiles into arrangements with a variety of symmetries.